adrielmsierra/Zamia_Phyllosphere/README.md

 similarity with four specific fungal endophyte members of the core microbiota, but no specific bacterial taxa associations were identified.
 This study represents a pioneering investigation to characterize leaf endophytes and their association with metabolomes in tropical gymnosperms, laying the groundwork for deeper inquiries into this complex domain.

+This repository contains the data and reproducible scripts to characterized the leaf microbiota (bacteria and fungi) and foliar metabolomes.

 ## Data
 * [Metabolome](https://github.com/adrielmsierra/Zamia_Phyllosphere/tree/main/Data/Metabolome)
 * [Microbiota](https://github.com/adrielmsierra/Zamia_Phyllosphere/tree/main/Data/Microbiota)